cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.1.1v0.1
 Mail Delegation SHOULD be disabled.

 - _Rationale:_ Granting mail delegation can inadvertently lead to disclosure of sensitive information, impersonation of delegated accounts, or malicious alteration or deletion of emails.
-By controlling mail delegation, these risks can be significantly reduced, ensuring the security and integrity of email communications.
+By controlling mail delegation, these risks can be significantly reduced, improving the security and integrity of email communications.
 - _Last modified:_ October 4, 2023
 - _Note:_ Exceptions should be limited to individuals authorized by existing Agency policy, such as SES or Politically Appointed staff.
 Other considerations include ensuring that delegated accounts require Phishing-Resistant Multi-Factor Authentication (MFA), limiting delegated account permissions (ex. allowing view/reply but not delete), monitoring delegated accounts regularly, and disabling them if no longer required.